Profile picture of Kyle Reardon

 Biography

-Kyle Reardon is a Research Associate in the Secondary Special Education and Transition research unit in the College of Education and the Practicum Coordinator for the SPED K-12 licensure program.
+Kyle Reardon, PhD, is an Assistant Research Professor in the Secondary Special Education and Transition research unit in the College of Education at the University of Oregon, a Technical Assistance Provider and Evaluator with the National Technical Assistance Center on Transition: the Collaborative (NTACT:C), and the Student Teaching Coordinator for the SPED K-12 licensure program.
 His research is broadly focused on secondary transitions and postsecondary preparedness for individuals with disabilities.
 Prior to earning his doctoral degree at the UO, Kyle served in a number of capacities within the field including behavior interventionist, customized employment coordinator, high school SPED teacher, and as the Executive Director of a residential college support program for students with disabilities.
-Kyle currently serves as an advisor for the Disability Studies minor and as the President of the Board of Directors for FACT Oregon, a non-profit organization that supports Oregon families experiencing disability.
-Kyle is the project coordinator for several federally funded research projects focused on improving outcomes for students with disabilities involved in juvenile justice.
+Kyle currently as a board member for the Disability Studies minor and as the Immediate Past President of the Board of Directors for FACT Oregon, a non-profit organization that supports Oregon families experiencing disability.

 Education